Help is Available!

 - Generalized anxiety disorder (GAD).

 Anxiety is also present in many conditions, such as obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
 Situational anxiety occurs in response to a specific situation, such as giving a speech in public, the first day of school or starting a new job.

-Find Help for an Anxiety Disorder at ARC Counseling and Wellness
+Anxiety Disorder Treatment at ARC Counseling and Wellness

 If you or someone you know is experiencing chronic anxiety, you’re not alone.
 Anxiety disorders are treatable, and many people who seek treatment can overcome challenges and lead happier lives.

 ARC Counseling and Wellness offers online and in-person therapy for different types of anxiety, including situational anxiety, OCD, GAD and social anxiety.
-Contact us today to schedule an appointment for an evaluation.
+Contact us today to schedule an appointment for an evaluation and counseling sessions.